 The most common opinion among hardware enthusiasts about this gray area of compatibility is that you don't need to worry about the QVL for consumer PC configurations, while it might be critical to stick to lists in a professional environment such as high-end server farms or similar solutions.

-QVL and processor memory controller
+QVL and CPU memory controller

 In some cases, memory compatibility support may also depend on the CPU memory controller, such as for Ryzen processors from several generations of the image above.
 Each CPU family will have its own list of memories certified for operation.
 The BIOS version can also change support for a particular RAM model.